I've been admitted. What's next?

 Congratulations!
 Let us know you’ve been accepted.
 Use #memorialuniversity and get social with us.

-If you've been provisionally accepted, don't forget to send us official, final transcripts and certificates before the document deadlines.
-We can't make a final admission decision on your application until we receive your final high school, post-secondary or other required results.
+If you've received an offer of early acceptance, don't forget to send us official, final transcripts and certificates before the document deadlines.
+Your acceptance status will be verified after we review your final transcript results.

-If you're registered for courses and you haven't received final admission before the first day of classes, your admission will be revoked and your course registrations dropped unless you have made arrangements with the Admissions Office.
+If you're registered for courses and your acceptance is not verified before the first day of classes, your admission will be revoked and your course registrations dropped unless you have made arrangements with the Admissions Office.

 Confirming your acceptance

 Applicants are required to confirm their acceptance through the admissions portal once an admission decision has been made.
 You can confirm or decline the acceptance through your My Account page.
 Select the relevant application, then under the Decision History tab you will be able to select Respond Now.

 Applicants receiving an early acceptance are not required to make a confirmation deposit.
 Confirmation deposits are only required once your acceptance has been verified.